opsvantagedigi/buildwithai-coming-soon/README.md

 - Validates recovery

 Notes
-- The script will attempt to start `npx wrangler dev` in the `worker/` folder if a dev server is not already running on port 8787.
-If you prefer to run the dev server manually, start it before running the chaos test.
+- The chaos test will attempt to use the local dev server to simulate failures and validate fallbacks.
+It no longer depends on Cloudflare Wrangler.
-- The chaos test modifies `worker/src/routes/templates.js` temporarily and restores it automatically.
+- The chaos test modifies local template files to simulate failures and restores them automatically.
-- Run the chaos test in a terminal with sufficient permissions; the script is designed to be cross-platform but needs `npx wrangler` available.

 ## AI‑Powered Template Generation